gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/influence-diagram.md

 $$\operatorname{depth}(j)=\max_{i∈I(j)} \operatorname{depth}(i) + 1,\quad I(j)≠∅.$$

-We can group the nodes by their depth and then order them by increasing depth and increasing indices order within that depth.
-Compared to linear order, the layered order is more concise.
-It displays more information about the influence relationships, because nodes can only be influenced by nodes with smaller depth.
+We can then draw the layered graph by grouping the nodes by their depth, ordering the groups by increasing depth and increasing indices order within each group.

 ## Paths